Silvyre/Loyalty-Commerce-Platform/documentation/app/static/documents/lp-reference.md

 Transactions (postings or transfers) may be cancelled for any number of reasons and members' balances should be updated in a timely manner.
 You may wish to provide a service to handle reversals automatically.

-A transaction can be fully reversed by sending the same **transactionId** used on the original request.
-If only some points should be reversed, an amount will be specified.
+A transaction can be fully or partially reversed by sending the same **transactionId** used on the original request.
+The amount of points to reverse will always be specified and the sign (+/-) will indicate the operation to the member's points account.
+Amounts greater than 0 should add points into a member's account, while a negative amount should remove points.

-Each reversal will be made on a successful transaction that has not been previously reversed.
+Each reversal will be made on a successful transaction.
+If the cumulative amount to be reversed is more than the points originally transacted, the reversal should be rejected.

 The following parameters are included in reversal requests: